alexborrazasm/dotfiles/README.md

 Once you've completed these steps:

+- For shell changes to take effect, it may be necessary to restart your session or computer.

 - Restart your terminal or source your .zshrc to apply the changes (source ~/.zshrc).

 - Your Zsh shell should now be configured with plugins like syntax highlighting, autosuggestions, and the sudo plugin, along with the Powerlevel10k theme.